sage-code/maj/README.md

 1. Not all sentences start with capital letters,
 1. One single letter is pronounced always the same,
 1. One single letter do not represent anything else but itself,
-1. One word that represent a person, object or action must have a single meaning,
+1. One word must have a single meaning and is context free,
-1. One word that represent a number must have a single meaning,
+1. One word representing a number must have a single meaning,
 1. Shortest words are two characters long,
-1. Punctuation symbols can be represented by words.
+1. Punctuation symbols can be represented by words,

+**To simplify**

+1. Maj is not for encryption,
+1. Maj is not for poetry,
+1. Maj is not design to be easy to learn,
+1. Maj will avoid tight related synonyms,
+1. Maj has rules for antonyms,
+1. Maj do not have intonation rules.

 **Punctuation:**
 ------------------------------------------------------------------------------------------------